hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 Sometimes a separate course on waves is offered, and many books used for such courses cover bits of acoustics and/or surface waves on water.
 Of these, Elmore and Heald (1985, ch.
 3-7) has perhaps the most extensive coverage of continuum mechanics, including elastic waves in solids.
 I comment further on the out-of-print classic by Crawford (1968) [here](physicscourses.md).

-### Other notable books

-The third edition of Malcolm Longair's *Theoretical Concepts in Physics* (originally published in 1984) now includes a "gentle introduction" to fluid dynamics (Ch.
+Finally, the third edition of Malcolm Longair's *Theoretical Concepts in Physics* (originally published in 1984) now includes a "gentle introduction" to fluid dynamics (Ch.
 9 and parts of Ch.
 10).
-Rudolf Peierls' *More Surprises in Theoretical Physics* includes a chapter (7) on hydrodynamics.

 ### A final thought